reachlightspeed/lightspeed-site/CONTENT.md

 ## Our Services

-* Performance Audit and Recommendations
+* Performance Audits and Recommendations
 * Performance Enhancements
-* Bespoke Design and Development
+* Performant Design and Development

 ## Why Lightspeed